Kaviya-lab/FixFare/README.md

 - Post a daily problem under a category (Home, Fashion, Tech, Study, Budget, Organization, DIY)
 - Get solutions from other users or generate one instantly with AI
 - Upvote the most helpful solutions
-- New problems appear live for everyone via realtime updates
-- No sign-up friction — just pick a username, no passwords

 ## Tech stack